 Adobe wasn’t about to be left out of this list and Adobe Express is the app that keeps them in the race.
 This app is one of our favorite editing apps because it puts everything in one place for you.

 You can start out with a blank canvas, or you can use one of the templates that they’ve got preloaded to get your project started.
 Once you select your template, you can also select a theme from their extensive options.

-Music is added to every Spark Video by default, but you can easily turn music off, switch between one of the royalty free songs in their library, or upload your own!
+Music is added to every video by default, but you can easily turn music off, switch between one of the royalty free songs in their library, or upload your own!
 This app is completely free for now and allows you to download your video without having to have a watermark or logo plopped on the end.
 Woohoo!